CRISPY BAKED POTATO WEDGES

 side view of a bowl of potato wedges garnished with fresh chopped parsley, ramekin of ketchup in the bowl, fresh sprig on parsley on the side

-If you’re like me, then you love a good potato side dish.
-Whether it’s french fries, mashed potatoes, roasted potatoes or these perfectly crispy oven baked potato wedges, there ain’t no denying that they’re always reliably delicious.
-Am I right?
 And what’s better is when they’re easy to make, taste like something you’d get outta a restaurant kitchen and are baked to crispy perfection every single time.
 These potato wedges are easily customizable with all your favourite seasonings and dipping sauces.
 And they’re a great appetizer, side dish or snack, for anyone, any time of day!

 bowl of crispy baked potato wedges garnished with flaked salt and fresh chopped parsley, ketchup, bright orange dip and sprigs of fresh parsley in the background

-Potato Wedges are one of those classic things you just knnnow everyone is going to love.
+Potato wedges are one of those classic things you just knnnow everyone is going to love.
 With minimal effort and ingredients, you can elevate a single potato into something truly magical.
-The crisp outer edges are nothing short of a match made in Heaven for the soft and pillowy insides.
+The crisp outer edges are nothing short of a match made in heaven for the soft and pillowy insides.
 And hey, you really don’t even need to get fancy or crazy with it.
 Salt and pepper will do jusssst fine.

 On that note, though, I ain’t ever met a seasoning combo that a potato didn’t like.
 And trust me when I say that the options of getting crazy or fancy with it, if you wanted to, are actually endless.
 So, what are you waiting for?
 Let’s get cookin’.